terteruu/terteruu.github.io/index.md

 ## News and Updates

-- **February 2024：** I joined the Chinese University of Hong Kong (Shenzhen) as an assistant professor. 🎉
+- **February 2024：** Prof. Ye joined the Chinese University of Hong Kong (Shenzhen) as an assistant professor. 🎉